Customize exploit protection

-- If the app you want to configure is already listed, click it and then click Edit
+- If the app you want to configure is already listed, select it and then select Edit

-- If the app is not listed, at the top of the list click Add program to customize and then choose how you want to add the app:
+- If the app isn't listed, at the top of the list select Add program to customize and then choose how you want to add the app: